Discover Laos

 Day 12

-Say goodbye to your travel companions and return home or continue with your onward journey.
+Say goodbye to your guide and travel companions and return home or continue with your onward journey.

 Email us for a detailed itinerary.